-To request changes to academic, transportation and/or working situations or protective measures, or if the victim wishes to receive assistance in requesting these accommodations, students should contact Marty Heator, Dean of Students.
-He can be contacted by calling 734-462-4486 or in person by visiting his campus office in the McDowell Building, Room 175, 18600 Haggerty Road, Livonia, MI 48152, or by email at mheator@schoolcraft.edu.
+To request changes to academic, transportation and/or working situations or protective measures, or if the victim wishes to receive assistance in requesting these accommodations, students should contact Nicole Wilson-Fennell, Dean of Students.
+She can be contacted by calling 734-462-4486 or in person by visiting his campus office in the McDowell Building, Room 175, 18600 Haggerty Road, Livonia, MI 48152, or by email at nwilson@schoolcraft.edu.
 Employees can contact the Executive Director of Human Resources (Amy Berendt) at 734-462-4406 or via email at aberendt@schoolcraft.edu.